-The same applies for the first EIP; you may have received a version of IRS Notice 1444.
-The information on this letter may be used when claiming additional owed credit on the 2020 Return.
+The same applies to the first EIP; you may have received a version of IRS Notice 1444.
+The information in this letter may be used when claiming additional owed credit on the 2020 Return.

 For specific questions regarding your change in financial questions, you can contact an eFile Taxpert or call the IRS at 1-800-829-1040 or 1-800-919-9835 for stimulus-specific questions.

 How to Claim a Stimulus Payment I Never Received

 If you never received a directly deposited Economic Impact Payment or were never mailed a check, you must claim the amount owed by filing a 2020 Tax Return.
 The payment comes in the form of a refundable tax credit called the Recovery Rebate Credit.
 This credit applies to the first CARES Act payment as well as the Coronavirus Response and Relief Supplemental Appropriations Act payment.